what is stroke

 As we get older, a waxy plaque can build up along the inside of the arteries that feed the brain.
 Plaque is like the gunk that builds up in the pipes underneath your sink: the thicker it grows, the less room there is for the blood to flow.
 Smoking, diabetes, high blood pressure and high cholesterol can cause this buildup.

 Sometimes, a blood clot can plug an artery narrowed with plaque.
 This can cut off the flow of blood.
 A blood clot that causes a stroke can form in the artery where there is a lot of plaque or the blood clot may form someplace else in the body.
 Sometimes, a blood clot forms in the heart and travels to the brain.

 Strokes caused by bleeding

 Strokes can also be caused by breaks in the blood vessels in the brain.
 When the blood vessel bursts, blood rushes into the brain and damages it.
 This kind of stroke is called a hemorrhagic stroke.
 High blood pressure can cause this type of bleeding stroke.
-If you have a stroke caused by a bleeding, here are some terms your doctor may use:

 Most strokes are caused by blood clots or bleeding.
 In a few people, the flow of blood through an artery can be interrupted by a growth (such as a tumour), infection or swelling of the brain (edema).